 The International Studies program, a collaborative effort of the College of Arts and Sciences and the Dolan School of Business, offers a major and minor in International Studies, and a major in International Business with a complimentary major or minor in the Dolan School of Business.
-The program offers you the flexibility to integrate courses in both schools into your plan of study, and reinforces multidimensional learning with real-world experience through Service Learning, The Eurasia Project, Internships, Model United Nations, Study Abroad opportunities, Advanced language training, Academic Partnerships, and International Scholarships and Fellowships.
+The program offers you the flexibility to integrate courses in both schools into your plan of study, and reinforces multidimensional learning with real-world experience through Service Learning, Internships, Model United Nations, Study Abroad opportunities, Advanced language training, Academic Partnerships, and International Scholarships and Fellowships.

 I chose to be an International Business major because of all the opportunities it provides.
 It gives you not just a background in the business world but a foundation in the humanities as well.
 In the changing world economy, international business provides the flexibility to work in a variety of fields.
 My interests are leading me to the fields of international government organizations as well as the not-for-profit sector.
 At Fairfield, I have been able to explore these interests through the International Studies department as well as through the International Business/Studies Club and Sigma Iota Rho, the International Studies Honor Society.
 With International Business, the opportunities are endless and I encourage others to take advantage of them.